Dioonel/diolingo-jp.web.app/README.md

 **ToDo:**
-- Pagination via infinite scroll (this will requiere a back-end update also).
+- ~~Pagination via infinite scroll (this will requiere a back-end update also).~~
 - Add categories to both kanjis and words.
 - Add functionalities or "small games" to excercise the saved kanjis and words (similar to Anki).
 - Improve styling.
 - User system.
+- Create unit tests for the whole app.